astrowonk/wordle/README.md

 ## Todo

-It's doing something weird with `amaze`.
+* It's doing something weird with `amaze`.
+* Its final guesses when words are very similar are based on letter frequency, not how common the word is.